cheminfo/nmrium-docs/docs/10_general/05_global_concepts/05_global_concepts.md

 - **Top Area:**

-  - **Tool Options Bar:** This dynamic bar displays options and settings specific to the currently selected tool, allowing for quick parameter adjustments.
+  - **Tool Options Bar:** changes dynamically and displays options and settings specific to the currently selected tool, allowing for quick parameter adjustments.
-  - **Global Toolbar:** This toolbar provides access to general actions like file import/export, undo/redo, application settings, and links to video tutorials.
+  - **Global Toolbar:** provides access to general actions like file import/export, undo/redo, application settings, and links to video tutorials.

 - **Central area:** The main area where spectra are visualized and analyzed.